EPPlusSoftware/EPPlus/docs/articles/fixedissues.md

 # Features / Fixed issues - EPPlus 8
 ## Version 8.0.3
-* Added custom numberformats where the formatId is not a built in format.
+* Added custom number formats where the formatId is not a built-in format.
-* SumIfs and AverageIfs sometimes misscalculated with multiple arguments.
+* SUMIFS and AVERAGEIFS sometimes miscalculated with multiple arguments.
 * Sorting a range with threaded comments, remove and the add a threaded comment sometimes throws an exception.
 * Cell meta data loaded from a workbook was cleared on formula calculation, causing some dynamic array formulas to become legacy array formulas.